Particular/docs.particular.net/persistence/msmq/subscription_timeouts_core_[5,7).partial.md

 ## Timeouts persistence

 `MsmqPersistence` provides persistence only for storing event subscriptions.
-By default NServiceBus also requires a timeout persistence, which is used by [Delayed Retries](/nservicebus/recoverability/#delayed-retries), [Saga timeouts](/nservicebus/sagas/timeouts.md) and for [Delayed Delivery](/nservicebus/messaging/delayed-delivery.md).
+By default, NServiceBus also requires a timeout persistence, which is used by [delayed retries](/nservicebus/recoverability/#delayed-retries), [saga timeouts](/nservicebus/sagas/timeouts.md) and for [delayed delivery](/nservicebus/messaging/delayed-delivery.md).

-If none of these features are used then timeouts can be disabled:
+If none of these features are used, timeouts can be disabled:

 snippet: DisablingTimeoutManagerForMsmqPersistence

-NOTE: If timeouts are disabled then features such as Delayed Retries and Saga timeouts cannot be used.
+NOTE: If timeouts are disabled, features such as delayed retries and saga timeouts cannot be used.

-Another approach is to use a different persistence for features different than event subscriptions:
+Another approach is to use a different persistence for features other than event subscriptions:

 snippet: MsmqPersistenceWithOtherPersisters